 Guidance in South Africa

-South African organisations should also refer to the principles and recommended practices of the King IV Report on Corporate Governance for South Africa 2016 (King IV) released in November 2016 by the Institute of Directors in Southern Africa (IoDSA).
+South African organisations should also refer to the principles and recommended practices of the King IV Code on Corporate Governance for South Africa 2016 (King IV) released in November 2016 by the Institute of Directors in South Africa (IoDSA) (effective from 1 April 2017).
 The 1st April 2017 is the effective date of King IV.
 The Report highlights the importance of integrated thinking, integrated reporting and value creation and uses the definitions contained in the International <IR> Framework.

 Reporting on Performance